When you hear ‘A/B Testing’, do you think straight away of revenue gain? Uplift? A dollars and cents outcome?

 This makes ROI calculations for experimentation a nightmare for those simultaneously running tests.
 Keeping experiments and their respective results separate is the best practice when running multiple tests.

 Should it Always be “Revenue First”?

-David contextualized the issue by asking the audience what would happen if all businesses always put revenue first.
+What would happen if all businesses always put revenue first?

-And if you were to put immediate revenue gain first – as stakeholders so often want to do in an experimentation context – the implications are even more unsavory: you would offer the skimpiest customer service to cut costs; you would push ‘buy now!’ offers unendingly; you would discount everything and forget any kind of brand loyalty initiatives, etc.
+If you were to put immediate revenue gain first – as stakeholders so often want to do in an experimentation context – the implications are even more unsavory.